• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • if thrombi are found in the left atrium, anticoagulation for 3-4 weeks is indicated, followed by TEE

-• postoperative Afib
+• postoperative AFib

-• multiple mechanisms:
+• multiple mechanisms are involved:

-• accelerated atherosclerosis (including aortic arch)
+• accelerated atherosclerosis, including aortic arch

 • impaired autoregulation due to diabetic arteriolopathy